avioconsulting/munit-http-mockserver/README.md

 ```

-To use MockServer for above request configuration, create a global configuration in your MUnit Test suite -
+To use MockServer for the above request configuration, create a global configuration in your MUnit Test suite

 ```xml
   <http-mockserver:config name="HTTP_MockServer_Config">